Yannouille29/CubeSat_MTU/Reaction_Wheel_Improvement/README.md

 ## Contents

-- **3D_Simulation**: This directory contains all the KiCad files updated specifically for the project.
+- **3D_Simulation**: This directory contains all the Solidwork files updated specifically for the project.
 It includes the necessary files for the 3D simulation and modeling related to the CubeSat Reaction Wheel.

 - **Arduino**: The Arduino directory houses the code essential for the SparkFun Arduino to operate within the Reaction Wheel project.